open-ch/pingmachine/README.md

      |---- orders/
      | |---- 6dd803dc5d29b72564467de7ddbfc695
      | |---- cd7d89acdba05cef56184db4a7b044ea
+     |---- telegraf/
+     | |---- 6dd803dc5d29b72564467de7ddbfc695
+     | |---- cd7d89acdba05cef56184db4a7b044ea

-Note that orders are to be considered dynamic configuration, and are not meant to be, for example, put in a buildall configuration archive.
-The "users" (tmon, etc.) are the high-level programs that are configured by buildall, and they will just install order files, as needed, to do the measurements, as they were instructed.
+Note that orders and telegraf orders are to be considered dynamic configuration, and are not meant to be, for example, put in a buildall configuration archive.
+The "users" (tmon, etc.) are the high-level programs that are configured by buildall, and they will just install order and telegraf files, as needed, to do the measurements, as they were instructed.
 In other words: the complete /var/lib/pingmachine/OSAGping directory can be completely deleted and recreated (with the loss of measured data, however).